awslabs/aws-greengrass-labs-nodered-docker/README.md

 To allow this component to use Greengrass IPC you need to add an `accessControl` section in the component configuration as explained in [Authorize components to perform IPC operations](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html#ipc-authorization-policies).

 This component installs a specific version of Node-RED and for consistency the component version tracks the Node-RED version being deployed.

+To remotely deploy flows to Greengrass Core devices running this component you can use the [Greengrass CLI for Node-RED](https://github.com/awslabs/aws-greengrass-labs-node-red-app-cli).

 ## Versions
 This component has the following versions: